mdavids/rfc/content/draft-davids-forsalereg-08.md

 # Privacy Considerations {#privacy}

-The use of the '\_for-sale' leaf node name publicly indicates the intent to sell a domain name.
+The use of the "\_for-sale" leaf node name publicly indicates the intent to sell a domain name.
 Domain holders should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.